tbm-2303/OLA1-SI/research/enterprise_integration_notes.md

 The primary goal is to have a centralized and authoritative data repository, ensuring that all applications within the organization access consistent and accurate information.

+##### Common patterns associated with data-centric integration:
+- ETL
+  - Description: Moves, and validates, data from diverse sources into a central repository, often a data warehouse or data lake.
+  - Use Case: Useful for data consolidation, cleansing, and transformation before loading it into a target system.
+  - Example: Data access from a data warehouse to data science team for analytics purposes

+- File Transfer
+- Shared Database
+- Data Replication
+- Aggregation
+-